Yadnesh-Ranshevare/DSA/Graph/Readme.md

 Therefor the condition to detect the cycle in undirected graph is as follow:\
 **There must exist at least one back edge**

-To find the back edge you ust have to find the neighbor who satisfy the condition : **already visited and is not a parent**
+To find the back edge you must have to find the neighbor who satisfy the condition : **already visited and is not a parent**

 ### Approach